cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 By default, each of the methods described so far will be run using the **observed data** as the input.
 In several cases (as detailed below), it is useful to run the tool using toy datasets, including Asimov data sets.

-The option `-t` is used to tell **combine** to first generate one or more toy data sets, which will be used instead of the observed data.
+The option `-t` is used to tell <sub><sup>COMBINE</sup></sub> to first generate one or more toy data sets, which will be used instead of the observed data.
 There are two versions,

-   * `-t N` with N > 0. **Combine** will generate N toy datasets from the model and re-run the method once per toy.
+   * `-t N` with N > 0. <sub><sup>COMBINE</sup></sub> will generate N toy datasets from the model and re-run the method once per toy.
 The seed for the toy generation can be modified with the option `-s` (use `-s -1` for a random seed).
 The output file will contain one entry in the tree for each of these toys.

    * `-t -1` will produce an Asimov data set, in which statistical fluctuations are suppressed.
 The procedure for generating this Asimov data set depends on the type of analysis you are using.
 More details are given below.